Lead pipes and drinking water

 Action plan summary

-To summarize our action plan, first, we are offering $50 subsidy to every single-family home and duplex living in the areas where there are water service lines made of lead.
+To summarize our action plan, first, we are offering a $50 filter rebate and a $200 under-sink filter system rebate to every single-family home and duplex living in the areas where there are water service lines made of lead.
 Second, we will be testing water in all those homes.
 Finally, we will be replacing the city’s portion of the water service line.
-We’ll have a timeline on this part of the plan in 2020.

 Backgrounder on water service lines